baoc75/php-payment-gateway/README.md

 # PHP Payment Gateway
 This is a simple payment gateway written in PHP that allow you to run your own Paypal or Apple Pay.
 The source code are written in OOP style.

+**Help wanted: Feel free to open a pull request or report issues here, I am a bit busy right now but I will happy to help when I am available**

 We are in version 0.1.3 (Alpha Release).

 Deposit, credit card processing feature is not developing right now.